fsprojects/FAKE/help/markdown/fake-migrate-to-fake-5.md

 ## Migration Guide

-Upgrading to FAKE 5 is a multi step process and has various manual steps in between.
+Upgrading to FAKE 5 is a multi step process and has various manual steps in between. **If you do these steps out of order it will be a lot harder for you to migrate the script successfully**.
 Here are the steps:

-- Regular update to FAKE 5.
+- Update to legacy FAKE 5.
 This should not be breaking.
 If it breaks you please open an issue.

+  - With Paket: add `prerelease` after `nuget FAKE` in paket.dependencies file then `.paket/paket.exe update FAKE`, check that paket.lock references FAKE version 5

-- Fix all the (obsolete) warnings in your build-script to use the new API (see the 'Use the new FAKE-API' section).
+- Fix all the (obsolete) warnings in your build-script to use the new API (see the [Use the new FAKE-API](#Use-the-new-FAKE-API) section).
   This should still not break your build.
 If things break here or you have difficulties after reading the 'Use the new FAKE-API' section please open an issue.
 - Change to the new version of FAKE 5.